 Agisoft has recently shared a tutorial that focuses on Photoscan’s new reconstruction method, which allows users to control thin structures like butterfly wings.
-It also shows how you can get better results with new strict volumetric masking feature.

 New model reconstruction method

 In previous versions of the software, polygonal model reconstruction required dense cloud data, and in some cases user faced the necessity to manually remove noise from the dense cloud, or to mask nearly all images before building dense cloud.
 New mesh reconstruction method uses depth maps directly without the need to generate dense point cloud first.

 To build model with the new method you should enable the functionality in PhotoScan 1.4 with Tools -> Preferences… -> Advanced -> Use visibility consistent mesh generation method.
 And then run Workflow -> Build Mesh… The only parameter that you need to choose is the quality of the depth maps used for mesh building.
 A mesh built from medium quality depth maps is illustrated below: